jbellis/jvector/UPGRADING.md

 - The `VectorCompressor.createCompressedVectors(Object[])` method is now deprecated in favor of the new API that returns `CompressedVectors` directly from `encodeAll()`.

+## New features
+- Support for Non-uniform Vector Quantization (NVQ, pronounced as "new vec").
+This new technique quantizes the values in each vector with high accuracy by first applying a nonlinear transformation that is individually fit to each vector.
+These nonlinearities are designed to be lightweight and have a negligible impact on distance computation performance.

 # Upgrading from 2.0.x to 3.0.x

 ## Critical API changes